-Junior members will be summoned before the Disciplinary Panel by the College Office, under the direction of the Panel Chair.
+The report will be considered by the Disciplinary Panel at a meeting which will normally be attended by the junior member and the Investigator.
 When junior members are summoned before the Disciplinary Panel, the Panel Chair will inform the Tutor for Undergraduates and/or Graduates of the identity of the junior members concerned, but not of the nature of the allegation.
 The Tutor for Undergraduates and/or Graduates will ensure that appropriate welfare support is provided to the junior member(s) concerned.